 Author: Jose Maanmieli

-Abstract: This article proposes a clear definition of money, as opposed to credit, by elaborating on the distinction between cooperation and altruism in biology.
-It argues that these fundamental concepts have been confused due to a sociocentric perspective on the meaning of cooperation.
-Money should be primarily seen as a store of value, meaning that it mediates interactions that are more constructive than reciprocal altruism.
-This situated definition explains the challenges typically encountered by monetary theorists, who emphasise either utility or symbolism.
-The invention of Bitcoin, the first form of digital money, provides central empirical support.
+Abstract: I propose a clear definition of money, as opposed to credit, by elaborating on the distinction between the biological concepts of cooperation and altruism.
+I argue that these aspects of animal sociality are often confused because they are evaluated from an anthropocentric perspective.
+Ecologically speaking, the function of a monetary token is to mediate interactions that are more constructive than reciprocal altruism.
+This focus on proximate mechanisms explains the challenges typically encountered by monetary theorists, whose conflicting views emphasise utility versus symbolism.
+The invention of Bitcoin provides empirical support.
 Indeed, the value of bitcoins does not come from any intrinsic utility nor does it come from an institution.
-It has simply emerged on the internet, a social environment akin to the ecological environment in which trade has evolved.
-Like Bitcoin and other cryptocurrencies, money emerges naturally to enable indirect exchanges.
-This cooperative potential is seized by processes of social reproduction that transform money into credit.
+This form of digital money has simply emerged on the internet, a social environment akin to the ecological environment in which trade has evolved.
+Like Bitcoin and other cryptocurrencies, money is naturally created by humans as a store of value for indirect exchanges.
+Its cooperative potential is then seized by processes of cultural group selection that transform money into credit.

 Keywords: game theory, evolutionary social psychology, economic anthropology, definition of morality, social evolution, Stag Hunt, history of money